-This presentation by Mr. Terry Olson, PT, MHS, FAAOMPT at the 2005 EDNF Conference in Los Angeles is accompanied by a Power Point presentation.
+This presentation is by Mr. Terry Olson, PT, MHS, FAAOMPT at the 2005 EDNF Conference in Los Angeles.

 Terry Olson, PT, MHS, FAAOMPT, received his physical therapy training at the University of Iowa and he has an interest in the manual treatment of the muscular skeletal problems.
 He subsequently received his Masters Degree in orthopedic physical therapy and he developed a post graduate program in exercise and manipulative therapy.
 Mr. Olson is a fellow of the American Academy of the Orthopedic Manual Therapists and we would like you to welcome Mr. Terry Olson.